uniwa-community/.github/profile/README.md

 # UniWa-Community
-This is the place were students can contribute to projects related with out daily work in University.
+This is the place were students can contribute to projects related with our daily work in University.
 We are open for new ideas.

 # License